Montenegro Visa RequirementsFor United States passport holders

 UTC+1

 Great news!
 United States passport holders can enter Montenegro without a visa for tourism or business purposes.
-You can stay up to 90 days within any 180-day period.
+You can stay up to 90 days.

 Entry Requirements